 The south-central Pennsylvania region of Cumberland Valley is a getaway destination with a unique mixture of mountain scenery and captivating cultural significance.
-A serene and stunning region packed with rustic gems waiting to be discovered, Cumberland Valley is a can’t-miss choice for overnight and weekend visits.
+With a serene and stunning region packed with rustic gems waiting to be discovered, Cumberland Valley is a can’t-miss choice for overnight and weekend visits.

-Here are some of the inspiring natural and historical finds that this distinctive destination has hidden in its hills.
+Here are some inspiring natural and historical finds that this distinctive destination has hidden in its hills.
 If you’re looking for dazzling discoveries in the great outdoors, you’ve #FounditinCV.

 The Appalachian Trail (A.T.) is a high point for natural outdoor beauty and deeply fascinating American history.
-46 miles of the Appalachian Trail meander through Cumberland Valley, including a 13-mile section that is the longest, lowest, and flattest section on the entire trail and one of the most accessible portions to park and take a short day trip
+46 miles of the Appalachian Trail meander through Cumberland Valley, including a 13-mile section that is one of the longest, lowest, and flattest sections on the entire trail (cornfield @ NOBO 1122.9 to PA 944 @ NOBO 1136.8) and one of the most accessible portions to park and take a short day trip.

 There’s only one museum in the United States devoted exclusively to hiking, and, of course, you’ll find it on the nation’s longest hiking trail.
 The Appalachian Trail Museum in Pine Grove Furnace State Park is an enthralling deep dive into the history of the trail, its founders, and more than 100 years of photos taken along the iconic hiking path.
 The basement of the museum, inside a 200-year-old grist mill, includes an educational “children’s version” of the Appalachian Trail, perfect for future hikers, including a "Night on the Trail" designed to give children a sense of what it's like to spend a night on the A.T.

 Everyone’s a bird watcher at Waggoner’s Gap Hawk Watch.
 The Hawk Watch is a 125-acre rock outcrop that sees as many as 20,000 raptors each year.
 (TIP: Fall is the best time to experience the hawk migration.)
-The magnificent location sits atop Blue Mountain and is one of seven hawk watch sites located along Kittatinny Ridge, a 185-mile stretch of forest from the Delaware River to the Mason-Dixon Line that was recently named by the Audubon Society as one of six global Important Bird Areas in the state.
-At the top, you get the same “as the hawk flies” view enjoyed by the red-tailed hawks, bald eagles, and more than a dozen other species of birds who also fly through the area.
+The magnificent location sits atop Blue Mountain and is one of seven hawk watch sites located along Kittatinny Ridge, a 185-mile stretch of forest from the Delaware River to the Mason-Dixon Line that the Audubon Society recently named as one of six global Important Bird Areas in the state.
+At the top, you get the same “as the hawk flies” view enjoyed by the red-tailed hawks, bald eagles, and more than a dozen other species of birds flying through the area.
 Discover the Waggoner's Gap experience.

 Cumberland Valley Rail Trail, Cumberland Valley Railroad Museum, Conrail Museum